 When compared side by side, and when both anglers are equally skilled and using the same baits, the Centerpin reel is always more effective than the spinning reel.

-The simple reason for that is the Centerpin’s ability to control the line coming off the reel which provides a much better presentation.
+The simple reason for that is the Centerpin’s ability to control the line coming off the reel which provides a much better and smoother presentation.

 Presentation is the key to catching more steelhead.

-The line coming off the spinning reel is not consistent and it’s more difficult to get a perfectly smooth and controlled drift while controlling the speed of your float and your bait, which often means less fish.
+The line coming off the spinning reel is rarely consistent and it’s more difficult to get a perfectly smooth and controlled drift while controlling the speed of your float and your bait with a spinner reel, which often results in fewer fish.